adstriegel/cse20289-fa24/hw/hw03/README.md

 ## Task 3 - Fetch and Filter the Data

 Write code in `checktests.py` that takes in a single required argument which is the URL to fetch for the JSON file.
+You can see all of the various JSONs in the class repository under the `hw/hw03/ex-data` sub-directory or on at the following [URL](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03).

 The following JSONs are available to download:

-* `http://ns-mn1.cse.nd.edu/cse20289-fa24/hw3/data-10.json` - This is a small JSON consisting of only ten data points.
+* [`http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-10.json`](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-10.json) - This is a small JSON consisting of only ten data points.
 You can find example code that reads a direct file in the [parse-json.py](./ex-src/parse.json) file.
 The data file itself can be found in the `ex-src` directory.

-* `http://ns-mn1.cse.nd.edu/cse20289-fa24/hw3/data-250.json` - This is a medium JSON that contains 250 data points from the study.
+* [`http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-250.json`](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-250.json) - This is a medium JSON that contains 250 data points from the study.

-* `http://ns-mn1.cse.nd.edu/cse20289-fa24/hw3/data-1000.json` - This is a medium JSON that contains 1000 data points from the study.
+* [`http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-1000.json`](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-1000.json) - This is a medium JSON that contains 1000 data points from the study.

-* `http://ns-mn1.cse.nd.edu/cse20289-fa24/hw3/data-all.json` - This is a full JSON containing all of the data as recorded at Prof. Striegel's house across the entirety of the study in beautified (indented format).
+* [`http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-all.json`](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-all.json) - This is a full JSON containing all of the data as recorded at Prof. Striegel's house across the entirety of the study in beautified (indented format).
 This should be the last file that you try to operate on.

-* `http://ns-mn1.cse.nd.edu/cse20289-fa24/hw3/data-raw.json` - This is a full JSON containing all of the data as recorded at Prof. Striegel's house across the entirety of the study.
+* [`http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-raw.json`](http://ns-mn1.cse.nd.edu/cse20289-fa24/hw03/data-raw.json) - This is a full JSON containing all of the data as recorded at Prof. Striegel's house across the entirety of the study.
 This should be the last file that you try to operate on.
 It is the same as the `data-all.json` dataset but is not formatted to make it easier to read.

 Write code to fetch the data from the server and confirm that you are able to fetch and display the data for the smallest dataset instance.